Digiwind/Forms-Discord-Bot/README.md

 **Data We Collect:**

 - If you click on your note’s download button (the button that contains the word ‘Download’), we temporarily download your note’s content and title and your Discord username and discriminator (e.g. wind#5143) to compile into an electronic text document.
 After sending you the document, the temporarily created electronic text document is deleted from our system.
+- We reserve the right to investigate complaints sent to us by users regarding violations of our Terms of Service, including by evaluating the content of individual notes and forms.

 **Revisions to this Policy:**